-To the north west of United Utilities' operational area (crossing the border between England and Scotland) is the Solway Firth Estuary, which is internationally and nationally designated (Solway Firth SAC/SPA/ Upper Solway Flats & Marshes Ramsar/SSSI - shown in Figures D.1 to D.4) due to the importance of its habitats, including sandbanks, estuary, mudflats and sandflats, saltmarshes and salt meadows, which make the estuary of national and international importance for internationally recognised species including wintering wildfowl and wading birds and it is a vital link in a chain of west coast estuaries used by migrating birds70.
+To the north west of United Utilities' operational area (crossing the border between England and Scotland) is the Solway Firth Estuary, which is internationally and nationally designated (Solway Firth SAC/SPA/ Upper Solway Flats & Marshes Ramsar/SSSI - shown in Figures D.1 to D.4) due to the importance of its habitats, including sandbanks, estuary, mudflats and sandflats, saltmarshes and salt meadows, which make the estuary of national and international importance for internationally recognised species including wintering wildfowl and wading birds and it is a vital link in a chain of west coast estuaries used by migrating birds73.

 The River Dee and Bala Lake SAC, meanwhile, are part of a network of water resources used by United Utilities.
 The River Dee flows from Llyn Tegid and is important for a range of species and habitats including migratory fish, particularly salmon, and three species of lamprey.
-The Dee is also important for its population of otters, which live and breed in the river and tributaries throughout
+The Dee is also https://designatedsites.naturalengland.org.uk/ReportConditionSummary.aspx?SiteType=ALL [Accessed July 2022].